 - Consider what values a script may return.
 Be prepared to handle all of the data that is returned.
-In FileMaker Pro, a script may return all the records from a table or from the current found set.
+In FileMaker Pro Advanced, a script may return all the records from a table or from the current found set.
 But if a script returns all the records from a table, a web application may run out of memory trying to processing the records.
 Consider using the -max query parameter with XML queries or the setRange() method with PHP queries to limit the number of records returned. - Use accounts and privileges to restrict the set of scripts that a web user can execute.
 Verify that the scripts contain only web-compatible script steps, and only provide access to scripts that should be used from a web browser. - Consider the side effects of scripts that execute a combination of steps that are controlled by access privileges.
-For example, if a script includes a step to delete records, and a web user does not log in with an account that allows record deletion, the script will not execute the Delete Records script step.
+For example, if a script includes a step to delete records, and a web user does not sign in with an account that allows record deletion, the script will not execute the Delete Records script step.
 However, the script might continue to run, which could lead to unexpected results. - In the Script Workspace window, grant full access privileges to a script to allow the script to perform tasks that you would not grant individuals access to.
-For example, you can prevent users from deleting records with their accounts and privileges, but still allow them to run a script that would delete certain types of records under conditions predefined within a script. - To allow scripts to install plug-ins for Custom Web Publishing and FileMaker WebDirect solutions, use FileMaker Server Admin Console to enable the setting Allow Install Plug-In File script step to update plug-ins for web publishing.
-To prevent script from installing plug-ins for web publishing solutions, clear this setting. - Some scripts that work with one step from a FileMaker Pro client may require an additional Commit Record/Request script step to save the data to the host.
+For example, you can prevent users from deleting records with their accounts and privileges, but still allow them to run a script that would delete certain types of records under conditions predefined within a script. - To allow scripts to install plug-ins for Custom Web Publishing and FileMaker WebDirect solutions, use FileMaker Server Admin Console to enable the necessary settings.
+For Web Publishing Plug-ins, set Web Publishing Plug-ins and Install Plug-in File Script Step to Enabled.
+To prevent script from installing plug-ins for web publishing solutions, set them to Disabled. - Some scripts that work with one step from a FileMaker Pro Advanced client may require an additional Commit Record/Request script step to save the data to the host.
 Because web users don't have a direct connection to the host, they aren't notified when data changes.
 For example, features like conditional value lists aren't as responsive for web users because the data must be saved to the host before the effects are seen in the value list field.